 - Android App

-Mame4Droid takes the final spot in this list of the best Neo Geo emulators of 2021.
+Mame4Droid takes the final spot in this list of the best Neo Geo emulators of the year.
 Specifically for Android, this is one of the best go-to emulators for portable gaming fans.

 As the name might suggest, this is a portable version of the MAME emulator and works like a charm on Android devices.
 Users need to upload their own ROMs, but the program supports up to 8,000 titles on a variety of different consoles.